python/peps/README.rst

 Checking PEP formatting and rendering
 =====================================

-Avoid committing changes with reStructuredText syntax errors that cause PEP generation to fail, or result in major rendering defects relative to what you intend.
-To build the HTML output for your PEP (for example, PEP 12) using the current default docutils-based system, run the ``pep2html.py`` script with your PEP source file as its argument, e.g. for PEP 12, ``python -X dev pep2html.py pep-0012.rst``,
+Please don't commit changes with reStructuredText syntax errors that cause PEP generation to fail, or result in major rendering defects relative to what you intend.
+To check building the HTML output for your PEP (for example, PEP 12) using the current default docutils-based system, run the ``pep2html.py`` script with your PEP source file as its argument (e.g. for PEP 12, ``python pep2html.py pep-0012.rst``).
-If you're on a system with ``make``, you can instead simply execute, e.g., ``make pep-0012.rst``.
+If you're on a system with ``make``, you can instead execute, e.g., ``make pep-0012.rst``.
 To generate HTML for all the PEPs, run the script/``make`` without a PEP file argument.